Trent University

 Workshops

 Did you know that plagiarizing, cheating, and dishonesty are violations of Trent’s Graduate Academic Integrity policy?
 Do you know how to prevent plagiarism, especially with the introduction of AI generators, such as ChatGPT?
 This workshop will help graduate students protect their academic integrity by introducing them to Trent’s Graduate Academic Integrity Policy.
-We will then delve into some prevention strategies by using paraphrasing, attributing techniques, and citing of sources.
+We will delve into prevention strategies by using paraphrasing, attributing techniques, and citing of sources.

 Time Management for Grad Students